 Packing a self-storage unit efficiently requires strategic planning to maximise space, ensure easy access, and protect your belongings.
 Here are some tips to consider when preparing to pack your self-storage unit.

 1. Choose the Right Size Unit: Before you begin packing, assess the amount of items you need to store.
 Opt for a unit size that accommodates your belongings without leaving too much unused space, which can be a waste of money, or too little space, which can lead to overcrowding and damage.
+Before you start loading boxes, it helps to work out how much storage space you need so you can plan your layout from the outset.

 2. Create an Inventory: List all items you plan to store.
 This helps in organising and finding things quickly, especially if you need to retrieve items later.
 Consider keeping a digital copy of this inventory for easy access.

 3. Pack Strategically: Use sturdy, uniform-sized boxes for easy stacking.
 Label each box with a description of its contents and the room it belongs to.
 This will save you time and frustration when you need to find specific items.
+If you are unsure about capacity, our guide on what size storage unit you need walks through the calculations in plain terms.

 4. Disassemble Large Items: To save space, disassemble furniture such as beds, tables, and desks.
 Keep all screws and fittings in a labelled bag and tape it to the respective furniture piece to avoid loss.

 5. Protect Your Belongings: Use bubble wrap, furniture covers, and packing paper to protect items from dust, moisture, and scratches.
 Pay special attention to fragile items by wrapping them individually and marking the boxes as fragile.
+Strong, well-sealed boxes are the foundation of a tidy unit, and our advice on packing boxes for moving covers the best techniques for every box type.

 6. Plan the Layout: Place items you may need to access frequently near the front of the unit.
 Think vertically; place heavier, sturdier boxes at the bottom and lighter ones on top to prevent damage.
 Leave a walkway through the middle of the unit for easy access to items at the back.

 7. Use the Full Height: Make full use of the vertical space.
 Safely stack boxes and place taller items like mattresses and long mirrors on their sides to maximise space.
+Once everything is inside, organising a storage unit efficiently becomes the next priority so you can access items without unpacking the whole space.

 8. Consider Climate Control: If you are storing items sensitive to temperature or humidity, such as electronics, wood furniture, or important documents, consider renting a climate-controlled unit to prevent damage.

 9. Secure Your Unit: Use a high-quality lock to secure your storage unit.
 Some facilities offer locks with unit rentals, but purchasing your own can provide an extra level of security.
+If you are new to renting a unit, our overview of what self storage involves explains contracts, access hours, and security in one place.

 10. Regularly Check Your Unit: Visit your storage unit periodically to check the condition of your belongings and ensure everything is in order.
 This can also help you remember what you have stored and reconsider the arrangement if necessary.

 By following these tips, you can efficiently utilise your self-storage space, keep your belongings safe, and access items with ease when needed.
 Whether you are decluttering, moving home, or simply need extra space, a well-organised storage unit can provide peace of mind and flexibility.
+If your timeline has changed unexpectedly, we also offer last-minute removal options for customers who need to move belongings into storage at short notice.